adobe/target-nodejs-sdk/README.md

 }
 ```

-Once configured in this way, and after the clientReadyCallback has been invoked, your app can make standard SDK method calls and get offers that are determined locally.
+Once configured in this way, and after the `clientReadyCallback` has been invoked, your app can make standard SDK method calls and get offers that are determined locally.

+Using the `clientReadyCallback` is optional, but if calls to the `getOffers` method are made prior to the decisioning artifact being downloaded, an error will be returned.
+That's why we recommend using the `clientReadyCallback` if possible.

 ### Limitations